olkin/trufla-coding-test/README.md

 - Well documented readme to run the project
 - Build docker containers to run the project locally on docker.
-- Have automatic deployments set up on a successful pipeline on GitHub or Gitlab
-- Build CI/CD using gitlab pipeline that deploys to AWS Free tier account.
+- Build CI/CD using gitlab / github pipeline that deploys to AWS Free tier account.
 - Build automated test.